Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Limitations and Future Work

 \section{Limitations and Future Work}

 Despite the contributions of this work, we acknowledge several limitations that remain for future exploration.

-First, while the dataset of expert-crafted dialogue scripts used in this study is valuable, the reliance on such data introduces potential biases, which could impact the quality of LLM alignment.
-The small size and its sole focus on MI and CBT, may not fully capture the diversity of real-world therapeutic interactions or generalize well to other psychotherapies or more intensive forms of psychotherapy that require different conversational structures and techniques.
-Future work should expand the dataset to include a broader range of therapeutic types and more diverse dialogue scenarios.
-Techniques such as data augmentation and the development of more open-source datasets could improve the robustness and generalizability of LLM alignment across various psychotherapeutic settings.
+First, while the expert-crafted dialogue scripts used in this study are valuable, the reliance on such data introduces potential biases, which could impact the quality of LLM alignment.
+Its limited size and sole focus on MI and CBT, may not fully capture the diversity of real-world therapeutic interactions or generalize well to other more intensive forms of psychotherapy that require different conversational structures and techniques.
+Future work should expand datasets to cover a wider range of therapeutic scenarios enhancing SSAG's generalizability and robustness. \minor{Moreover, although SSAG demonstrated reduced reliance on full scripting, requiring fewer than 40\% of expert-authored utterances compared to SAG, we did not directly measure expert workload or time savings.
+Thus, the efficiency claim should be interpreted as indirect.
+Future work should include task-based workload assessments or participatory design studies to evaluate the reduction of human workload more rigorously.}

-Second, while this study included a long-term evaluation of LLM-powered chatbots, the human assessments were conducted with a limited sample size and intervention periods which introduces subjective biases and restricts scalability.
-Psychotherapy is highly personalized because individuals may experience and evaluate interactions differently, which could affect the generalizability of the findings.
-Additionally, the evaluation relied heavily on subjective human feedback, which may not fully capture all aspects of chatbot performance.
-Future studies could benefit from expanding sample size, extending the study duration, and integrating expert assessment to provide more professional and objective evaluations offering a more consistent measurement of chatbot effectiveness.
+Second, although Study 2 included a 10-day field evaluation, the sample size was modest.
+Given the personalized nature of psychotherapy, user evaluations may vary widely and the reliance on self-reported feedback limits generalizability of our findings.
+Future work should involve more diverse samples and incorporate expert assessments for more robust evaluations. \minor{While the study duration was relatively short, prior HCI and digital mental health research has employed comparable intervention periods (e.g., 2 weeks) to assess the effectiveness of such tools or applications~\cite{study_duration_1, study_duration_2, study_duration_3}.} \minor{Nonetheless, human-perceived AI empathy and warmth may evolve over time.
+Longitudinal studies are needed to examine how these perceptions and therapeutic outcomes develop with continued use in real-world deployments.}